 1. Entries will be accepted only from Australian residents of the COMMONWEALTH OF AUSTRALIA and its TERRITORIES.
 For clarification, see the ATO website.

 2. There will be two sections of entry - General and Junior (18 or younger).

 3. There will be five categories of entry for the General section; Wide-field (camera shots), Deep Sky (telescope shots), Solar System, Nightscapes and Animated Sequences.
 The Animated Sequences has two subsections - Scientific and Aesthetic

 4. The Junior section is for photographers 18 years old or younger and will have one open category (can be any type instrument or astronomical subject).

-12. For judging purposes, still images must be submitted as JPG files with the longest side having a dimension no greater than 4,950 pixels in Adobe 1998 colour space.
-Animated Sequences must be submitted in MOV, MPG, AVI or MP4 file formats and must not exceed two minutes in runtime for Aesthetic entries and one minute for Scientific entries.
+11. For judging purposes, still images must be submitted as JPG files with the longest side having a dimension no greater than 4,950 pixels in Adobe 1998 colour space.
+Animated Sequences must be submitted as a URL link to a publicly visible file in MOV, MPG, AVI or MP4 file formats and must not exceed two minutes in runtime for Aesthetic entries and one minute for Scientific entries.